LKlinke/Prodigy/README.md

 ## Requirements

 * Install Docker (https://www.docker.com/get-started/) in case you do not have it yet.
 * Experiments in the paper are carried out on a native 2,4GHz Intel i5 Quad-Core processor with 16GB RAM running MacOS Sonoma 14.0.
-Make sure to have similar specs when comparing timing results and consider differences running in a sanbox (docker).
+Make sure to have similar specs when comparing timing results and consider differences running in a sandbox (docker).

 ## Building & loading the Docker image
 1. Checkout the repository on the artifact-evaluation branch: